rnapier/testing/memory-bank/activeContext.md

 ## Learnings and Insights

-1. **Testing Tradeoffs**: The project demonstrates that there's no one-size-fits-all approach to testing.
+1. **Testing Tradeoffs**: Stage 1 demonstrates that direct testing against real services provides high confidence but can be slower and more brittle.

 2. **Mock Limitations**: The planned implementations will show how mocks can drift from production code, potentially leading to false confidence in tests.